jeffreykegler/hoonlint/misc/whitespace.md

 |%
 ++  heel  path                                          ::  functional ending
 ++  move  {p/duct q/(wind note gift:able)}              ::  local move
-:: Lines from 13 on omitted ]
+:: Lines from 13 on are omitted
 ```

 Note that, in the example above, the anchor column is different